Multilingual Event Linking to Wikidata

-\paragraph{Multilingual Tasks:} A majority of the existing NLP datasets (and systems) cater to a small set of world languages \cite{joshi-etal-2020-state}.
-There is a growing effort on creating more multilingual datasets and benchmarks.
-This includes efforts for tasks like natural language inference (XNLI; \citet{conneau-etal-2018-xnli}), question answering (TyDi-QA; \citet{clark-etal-2020-tydi}, XOR QA; \citet{asai-etal-2021-xor}), linking (Mewsli-9; \citet{botha-etal-2020-entity}) as well as comprehensive benchmarks (XTREME-R; \citet{ruder-etal-2021-xtreme}).
-To the best of our knowledge, our work presents the first benchmark for the multilingual event linking task.
+A majority of the existing NLP datasets (/systems) cater to a fraction of world languages \cite{joshi-etal-2020-state}.
+There is a growing effort on creating more multilingual benchmarks for tasks like natural language inference (XNLI; \citet{conneau-etal-2018-xnli}), question answering (TyDi-QA; \citet{clark-etal-2020-tydi}, XOR QA; \citet{asai-etal-2021-xor}), linking (Mewsli-9; \citet{botha-etal-2020-entity}) as well as comprehensive evaluations (XTREME-R; \citet{ruder-etal-2021-xtreme}).
+To the best of our knowledge, our work presents the first benchmark for multilingual event linking.